entrecode/ec.doc/doc/data_manager.md

 Multiple targets can be set, so it is possible to notify multiple servers.
 Each target can be configured with an URI, the HTTP method to use and optional custom header fields.

+### Web hook configuration

-The payload is by default a JSON object containing all available information about the request:
+The available data to use in Web hooks is the following JSON object containing all available information about the request:

 ```js
 {